eddiethedean/lavendertown/docs/user-guide/cli.md

 # Command-Line Interface

-LavenderTown includes a powerful CLI for batch processing and automation.
+LavenderTown includes a powerful CLI with beautiful, interactive output for batch processing and automation.
+The CLI features progress bars, formatted tables, and color-coded messages for an enhanced user experience.

 ## Installation